PrayogB-nutshell/Nutshell-Company/README.md

 What the hell is a license?

 ## Contributions
-I have contributed to doing nothing.
+I have contributed on doing nothing.

 Spread the virus of doing nothing, everybody!